AndyObtiva/glimmer-dsl-swt/README.md

 Audio is supported via the Java Sound library in a cross-platform approach and video is supported via a Glimmer custom widget, so any Glimmer app can be enhanced with audio and video where needed.

+### Remaining Challenges

+Startup time is long.
+Thankfully, [there are work-arounds](https://andymaleh.blogspot.com/2021/03/glimmer-dsl-for-swt-41900-halved.html) that could make apps start as fast as instantly.

+Contributors who appreciate Glimmer's ultra-high productivity, maintainability, and extensibility might want to help report and resolve remaining challenges in its software architecture.

 ## Platform Support

 Glimmer runs on the following platforms: